priucodes/prscv4/src/content/hero/index.md

 contactText: 'Say Hi'
 ---

-I'm a Software Developer, Computer Scientist and plant addict specializing in building high-quality websites and applications.
+I'm a Software Developer and Computer Scientist specializing in building high-quality websites and applications.